christorreed/ReeditShipManagement/README.md

 	* Ship **telemetry**, including current acceleration in G's or m/2^2, stop times and distances at max burn, and at a configurable list of burn percentages.
 	* Ship **inventory status**, including actual verse expected values for ammo, fuel, fusion fuel and steel plates.
 	* Ship **power** and **tank** information
-	* General, **prioritised ship warnings** about various conditions like low fuel, low ammo, no lidar, low batteries, antennas on etc.
+	* General, **prioritised ship warnings** about various conditions like low fuel, low ammo, no lidar, low batteries, antennas on and a range of other conditions.
 	* Automatic configuration of up to 6 screens, including default Hudlcd configuration, lcd text colour control per stance
 * .ini compatible custom data configuration for easy adjustment in an IDE.
 * Detailed [Reference Guide](https://github.com/christorreed/ReeditShipManagement/blob/main/README.ReferenceGuide.md), and basic [Quick Start Guide](https://github.com/christorreed/ReeditShipManagement/blob/main/README.QuickStartGuide.md) for ease of use.